-Represents the Office of Disciplinary Counsel in formal proceedings before hearing committees, including: developing case presentation strategy; drafting pleadings; presenting documentary evidence at administrative hearings; examining witnesses; and, where appropriate, engaging in negotiations with respondent attorneys to reach agreement as to appropriate sanction.
+Represents the ODC in formal, administrative proceedings before hearing committees, including: developing case presentation strategy; drafting pleadings; presenting documentary evidence at administrative hearings; examining witnesses; and, where appropriate, negotiating with respondent attorneys to resolve the matter.

 Prepares and presents ethics and attorney discipline-related programs for continuing legal education.

-Participates in legal staff meeting discussions and moot courts.
+Participates in legal staff meeting discussions and moot.

 J.D. degree from an accredited law program.
 Must be a member in good standing of the District of Columbia Bar or eligible to waive into the D.C.
 Bar.

-Ability to define problems, collect, interpret and analyze large volumes of data and establish facts and draw valid conclusions or develop alternative solutions.
+Ability to identify factual and legal issues; collect, interpret, and analyze large volumes of data; and establish facts and draw valid conclusions or develop alternative

 Excellent organizational skills, with an ability to work on numerous projects simultaneously.